SougataMukherjee/interview-kit/theory/js-ts.md

 **Q4: What is Hoisting?**

-Variables and functions are moved to top of scope during compilation.
+Variables and functions declarations are moved to top of there scope before code execution.hoisting is not working on let and const its throwing reference error
 Example 1:
 ```js
 console.log(a); // undefined